julianl05/506-final-project/README.md

 - Average prediction error of ±12 trips per station-day
 - Strong generalization (test performance nearly matches training)
 - **Key limitation**: Cannot capture station-specific temporal patterns

-**Note on feature scaling:** I tested StandardScaler normalization on all features, but it produced nearly identical results with slightly worse RMSE (unscaled: 16.74, scaled: 16.75).
-This confirms that feature scaling is unnecessary for Linear Regression when using one-hot encoded categorical variables alongside continuous features.
-The station dummy variables (0/1 binary) are already on the same scale as the normalized continuous features, making scaling redundant.

 #### 4.2 XGBoost (Gradient Boosted Trees)